Update2026:

 Chef’s Tips

 Any kind of green beans would go well with this dish and I like to boil a few diced baking potatoes with their skins on and a couple of garlic cloves in the water.
 Then drain well and mash with a little butter.
+You can use smaller chicken breasts if prefer 200 grams which is around 7 oz.
+Remember my chicken breasts are chicken supremes.

 *It’s been pointed out to me that not everyone reading this will know what black pudding is so I am going to post a link below which will take readers to the free online encyclopaedia Wikipedia http://en.wikipedia.org/wiki/Black_pudding

-Don’t forget to visit my other food blogs https://wannabetvchefoldblogposts.wordpress.com
+Don’t forget to visit my other food blogs

-All of my recipes and photographs are my property and can not be used without my written permission ©2005-2017
+All of my recipes and photographs are my property and can not be used without my written permission ©2005-2026

 It sounds delightful!